artmg/rclone/docs/content/drive.md

   - In the next field, "One or More API Scopes", enter `https://www.googleapis.com/auth/drive` to grant access to Google Drive specifically.

+##### 2b.
+Allowing API access to your individual Google Drive #####
+  - open the [Google Cloud Platform Console](https://console.cloud.google.com/), and under the Project go to "IAM & admin" -> "Service Accounts".
+  - Under the Service Account details, Copy the Email
+     - this will look like a very long address

+Note: there _might_ be a way to Authorise your Service Account to access your whole Gmail account Drive, by using the Google Cloud Platform under the API Library to give permissions to the Google Drive API.
+There might also be a way to use the Google Developers OAuth Playground to authenticate your Service Account and allow for the Google APIs Drive scope.
+However we do not yet have a definitive set of procedures to make this work.
+In the meantime, if you want to allow access to your whole Drive in a Gmail account, use instead the [Making your own client_id](#making-your-own-client-id) method at the end of this page.

 ##### 3. Configure rclone, assuming a new install #####